Supplementing the Thyroid for Optimal Function

 Zinc is also needed for thyroid hormone conversion from T4 to T3, as it is a component of the enzyme deiodinase.
 Zinc is also needed for healthy hair, skin and nails.
 If you have a thyroid condition and you have alopecia (hair loss), hair breakage, or thin, brittle nails, you may need an increase in zinc intake.

 Good sources of zinc include shellfish, pumpkin seeds, chickpeas, lentils, flaxseeds and pine nuts.
-I typically recommend taking a zinc and selenium supplement.
-I really like this product because it contains the recommended doses of both zinc and selenium as well as other minerals and nutrients.
+I typically recommend taking a zinc and selenium supplement for maximum effectiveness.

 Iodine